 To help relieve the worst Paris traffic jams in years, the French Government has called into its service even River Seine pleasure boats.

-To help relieve the worst Paris traffic jams in years, the French Government has called into its service even River Seine pleasure boats.
+Background: To help relieve the worst Paris traffic jams in years, the French Government has called into its service even River Seine pleasure boats.
 The action was taken on Friday (8 October) as the Metro strike continued into its fourth day.
 Two-thousand drivers are on strike in the underground train service over a salary dispute.
 The recruitment of the seven launches to help meet rush-hour crushes did little to relieve the growing congestion in the French capital.
 Although the bus system is still operating, the pavements of Paris have been filled with footsore commuters who had either abandoned their cars or given up hope of catching the overflowing buses.

 SYNOPSIS: Paris has been coping with some of the worst traffic jams it has seen in many years.